 - No more than three blackjack players, with unused chairs removed

 Casinos are also required to limit occupancy, in part, by taking the number of available gaming positions and multiplying by three.
-Restaurants will follow exiting state regulations.
+Restaurants will follow existing state regulations.

-The requirement to have plexiglass between slot machines closer than six feet had previously generated concern from casino representatives.
+The requirement to have plexiglass between slot machines closer than 6 feet had previously generated concern from casino representatives.

 Sites are not prepared to install plexiglass, they argued last week, contributing to the MGC’s decision to delay its final vote.

 On Tuesday, casino reps again highlighted the tough nature of Massachusetts’ guidelines.
-That includes hurdles related to procuring six-foot-tall plexiglass and installing it before reopening.
+That includes hurdles related to procuring 6-foot-tall plexiglass and installing it before reopening.

 MGM, in fact, is likely to reopen without plexiglass.
-That means only machines six feet apart will be in use, lowering the casino’s slots total and potential revenue.
+That means only machines 6 feet apart will be in use, lowering the casino’s slots total and potential revenue.